-CIN K-2G-3615CID/CDPN306741/481ZMASL NumberP124520Length 25 days/8 hours per dayCourse SecuritySECRETClass Capacity Minimum 10Maximum 24MOS/NEC Awarded 7502 or 8002/9568
+CIN K-2G-3615 CID/CDP N306741/481Z MASL Number P124520 Length 25 days/8 hours per day Classification SECRET Class Capacity Minimum 10 Maximum 24 AQD/NEC JC1/9568 MOS 7502 or 8002

-Quota Control Marine aviation personnel attending TACP course should expect orders coordinated through respective monitors, MMOA-2.
+Quota Control.
+Marine aviation personnel attending TACP course should expect orders coordinated through respective monitors, MMOA-2.
 Non-aviation personnel should expect orders coordinated through HQMC, PP&O (POG-70).
 Annual frequency is six (6) resident courses.
+International military student seats are to be requested from the Marine Corps Security Cooperation Group (MCSG).

-Admin Government quarters are available on NAB Coronado but free government quarters are NON available.
+Admin.
+Government quarters are available on NAB Coronado.
+Free government quarters are unavailable.
 Reservations can be made at the Gateway Inn on NAB Coronado or NAS North Island.
 Government messing is available on NAB Coronado as well as commercial dining facilities.
 Orders will be collected and endorsed.
 Ensure orders are written in order to account for both billing and messing.
 Contact Course manager for admin details related to off-site live-fire training.

-Format Taught in residence at EWTGPAC.
+Format.
+Taught in residence at EWTGPAC.
 Includes four day live-fire exercise (FIREX) at Marine Corps Air-Ground Combat Center, Twenty-nine Palms, CA.

-Purpose The mission of the EWTGPAC TACP Course is to train Joint / Coalition officer and enlisted personnel to conduct terminal attack control of close air support (CAS).
+Purpose.
+The mission of the EWTGPAC TACP Course is to train Joint / Coalition officer and enlisted personnel to conduct terminal attack control of close air support (CAS).
 This course offers initial and refresher training in the joint tactics, techniques and procedures used for controlling and integrating the broad spectrum of fire support and air power available to the Marine Air-Ground Task Force (MAGTF)/Joint Task Force (JTF) Commander.

-Scope The course encompasses the concepts, doctrine, and principles used in the employment of air power in support of MAGTF or JTF operations.
+Scope.
+The course encompasses the concepts, doctrine, and principles used in the employment of air power in support of MAGTF or JTF operations.
 The curriculum prepares students to accomplish three broadly based mission-essential duties and includes instruction in both planning and employing air power as an integrated fire support asset or force multiplier in support of the Ground Combat Element scheme of maneuver.
 The course meets the requirement of the Joint Memorandum of Agreement for qualifying service members as Joint Terminal Attack Controller (JTAC).
 Additionally, the 2000-level Marine Corps TACP Training and Readiness (T&R) syllabus requirements are accomplished through simulation and live-fire events.
 Marine aviation officers (Naval Aviators or Naval Flight Officers) assigned to a Tactical Air Control Party (TACP) will receive an additional MOS, 7502, and be prepared to accomplish their mission as a Forward Air Controller (FAC) or Air Officer (AO).
 Marine ground combat arms officers, staff NCOs and NCOs assigned to a TACP will receive an additional MOS, 8002, and be prepared to accomplish their mission as a JTAC.
 Prospective Joint or International students should contact their respective personnel administration agencies to determine JTAC designation eligibility.

-- 1. The prospective TACP student must complete the Joint Fires Observer Familiarization (JFOF) distance learning course (course ID: P-US112) offered by Joint Knowledge Online within 90 days of class convening date. - 2.
-Prior to commencement of certification training, a JTAC candidate requires a minimum of one year of operational experience with the integration of direct, indirect, and aviation fires in concert with ground maneuver. - 3.
-Ground Combat Arms Marines are required to be a certified JFO or complete the JFO standardization check event found in the Marine Corps TACP T&R Manual. - 4.
-A Naval Aviator or Naval Flight Officer candidate requires a minimum of two years operational flying experience. - 5.
-Have at least 24 months of obligated service upon the completion of the MOS producing school.
-Selected Marine Corps Reservists are required to gain 24 months of obligated service as well. - 6.
-Be a sergeant or above. - 7.
-Personnel meeting above prerequisites are still highly encouraged to attend a unit-run primer event, especially in the case of those who narrowly meet the above minima.
-Primers (such as those run by associated artillery regiments and ANGLICOs) provide instructors a meaningful opportunity to prepare students for the rigorous course load students face, and will help students identify potential areas for improvement well in advance of the actual course.
+1. Ground Combat Arms Marines are required to be a certified JFO or complete the JFO standardization check event found in the Marine Corps TACP T&R Manual.

+- 2. Have at least 24 months of obligated service upon the completion of the MOS producing school.
+Selected Marine Corps Reservists are required to gain 24 months of obligated service as well. - 3.
+Personnel meeting above prerequisites are still highly encouraged to attend a unit-run primer event, especially in the case of those who narrowly meet the above minimum.
+Primers (such as those run by associated artillery regiments and ANGLICOs) provide instructors a meaningful opportunity to prepare students for the rigorous course load students will face and will help students identify potential areas for improvement well in advance of the actual course.
 If desired, TACP Course Manager can provide POCs to prospective students.